4rankng/auction-app/frontend-react/README.md

 **Additional UI Behavior:**
 - When **Tra Theo Buoc Gia** is selected, use up/down triangle icons to adjust the price by the bid increment.
 - Load the bidder list from the database and display it in the participant grid.
-- On selecting a bidder, start a 60-second countdown; once expired, disable the **“Đấu Giá”** button for that bidder.
+- On selecting a bidder, start a 60-second countdown; once expired, disable the **"Đấu Giá"** button for that bidder.
 - After placing a bid, retain the selected bidder and the value in the **Ma So / Ten** textbox, formatted as `{BidderID} - {BidderName}`.
 - Sort the auction history table by time in descending order (latest bid on top).